Ainslie Henderson

+Career

+1998-2001: Career beginnings

+In 1998, Henderson started Scottish rock band Suburbia with bass player Alasdair Crooks.
+Henderson acted as Suburbia's main vocalist, with guitarist Peter Deane (then replaced by Chris Plews in early 1999), and drum player Simon Usher.
+Suburbia caught the attention of major American recording labels such as Capitol Records, Interscope Records and RCA Records before eventually securing a recording contract with record label City of Angels based in Los Angeles.
+This introduced Suburbia to collaborators such as Tony Visconnti and Scott Litt.
+During the course of Suburbia's activity, Henderson lauded as a "storm-voiced troubadour" by The List's Sarah Dempster, who "command[ed] total attention" by Southern Reporter's Sarah Williamson.

+When City of Angels went bankrupt, Suburbia split in March 2002 on amicable terms.
+One of their songs, "Always", appeared on the soundtrack of football simulation video game, FIFA Football 2004, after the band's split two years ago.
+Suburbia did not yield a full studio album despite having announced a work-in-progress album titled "Anyone can be anyone" which consisted of six songs.
+The album was described to be surrounded by themes of coming-of-age and teenage angst.
+Suburbia saw their sole official release in the form of a 4-track self-titled extended play that included demo versions of songs meant for their album.
+After his Fame Academy stint, Henderson considered having Suburbia members act as his touring band.

+2002-2003: Fame Academy and Keep Me A Secret

-In 2002, Henderson appeared in the first series of the BBC talent/reality show Fame Academy, where he was a crowd favourite.
-During his time at the Academy, he became known for his energetic performances as well as being a songwriter.
-He wrote "Keep Me a Secret" with Malachi Cush and Sinéad Quinn and "Take Out Time" with Mark Hunter and Saul Davies of James, as well as co-writing "Lullaby" with Lemar Obika.
+After the split of Suburbia, Henderson lived in London as an unemployed songwriter and had deferred his entry into Edinburgh University for six years.
+He then auditioned for and appeared in the first series of the BBC talent/reality show Fame Academy, which incorporated an elimination system that allowed both viewers and participants to vote for a contestant to be eliminated.
+During his time participating in the show, Henderson wrote "Keep Me a Secret" with fellow contestants Malachi Cush and Sinéad Quinn and "Take Out Time" with Mark Hunter and Saul Davies of James, as well as co-writing "Lullaby" with contestant Lemar Obika.
 All three tracks would later reach the top 5 in the UK Singles Chart, the latter two as B-sides.
-He was voted off the show in the penultimate week, coming fourth.
+Henderson was voted off the show in the penultimate week, coming fourth.

 After his departure from the show, he was signed to Mercury and, in March 2003, released a solo single of "Keep Me a Secret" with "Take Out Time" as the B-side, which entered the UK Singles Chart at No. 5.

 Henderson became unhappy with the direction his musical career was taking with Mercury.
 In late 2003, before releasing the album or a second single, Henderson was dropped.
 Although he was allowed to retain the rights of the songs he had already written and recorded, they have never been released.
 He revealed one track, "Coming Up for Air", on his MySpace profile in 2006.
-This has since been released officially as a download only track.
+This has since been released officially on Amazon music.

-Collaborations

-Prior to Fame Academy, Henderson had been a member of the rock band Suburbia, with guitarist Peter Deane, Alasdair Crooks (bass), Chris Plews (guitar) and Simon Usher (drums).
-Forming in 1998, they had just secured a recording contract with the Los Angeles record label City of Angels when the label went bankrupt, and although the band continued to perform together, they split in 2002.
-One of their songs, "Always", appeared on the soundtrack of football simulation video game, FIFA 2004.